waltcomm/task_manager/readme.txt

 The Tasks window displays the full list of tasks.
 In the My Tasks window, you can click the New button to create a new task.
-To edit a task, click on it, and you’ll be able to press the Print Report button.
+To edit a task, click on it, and youâ€™ll be able to press the Print Report button.